cprima/cprimanet/biz/consulting/_posts/2022-01-15-automated-analysis-youtube-channel.md

 Waves WLM Plus Loudness Meter (Paid)

-## How to setup a second computer to join meetings for loudness evaluation
+## How to setup a second computer to join meetings and evaluate loudness

+In an online meeting all participants should have a similar loudness level.
+The easiest way for all to adjust their microphone is if the loudness is measured and visible to all.
+To achieve this, a special account joins the meeting and instead of a webcam picture transmits a loudness meter.

-On a PC:
+Prereqisites on a PC:

+A good software stack to achieve this is to

 1. install Sizer
 1. install OBS
-1. install Virtual Audio Cable
+1. install VB-Audio's Virtual Audio Cable
 1. install Youlean Loudness Meter 2
 1. install Zoom/MS Teams/Skype

-Configure Virtual Audio Cable
+Next step ist to configure Virtual Audio Cable

 - Sound > Recording > Cable > Properties > Levels: Output = 100
 - Sound > Recording > Cable > Properties > Advanced: Default Format = 1 channel 16bit 48000 Hz

-Configure YLM
+With that set it is possible to configure YLM

 - File > Preferences: Driver Type = Direct Sound
 - File > Preferences: Input Device = Cable Output